-When , you typically use POST or PUT to send a message and GET to request a message.
+When using the REST API, you typically use POST or PUT to send a message and GET to request a message.
 However, there are some unusual scenarios you might want to support, which are described in the following sections:

 Using POST with No Body

 Typically, POST is used to send a message that has data enclosed as a payload inside an HTML body.
 However, you can also use POST without a payload.
-WSO2 Enterprise Integrator (WSO2 EI) treats it as a normal message and forwards it to the endpoint without any extra configuration.
+WSO2 ESB treats it as a normal message and forwards it to the endpoint without any extra configuration.

-The following diagram depicts a scenario where a REST client communicates with a REST service using the ESB profile.
-Apache Tcpmon is used solely for monitoring the communication between the ESB profile and the back-end service and has no impact on the messages passed between the ESB profile and back-end service.
-For this particular scenario, the cURL client is used as the REST client, and the basic JAX-RS sample is used as the back-end REST service.
+The following diagram depicts a scenario where a REST client communicates with a REST service using WSO2 ESB.
+Apache Tcpmon is used solely for monitoring the communication between the ESB and the back-end service and has no impact on the messages passed between the ESB and back-end service.
+For this particular scenario, the cURL client is used as the REST client, and the basic JAX-RS sample (available with WSO2 Application Server) is used as the back-end REST service.

 To implement this scenario: